October 12, 2022

 Although I was up around 6:15 am, I lazed around the albergue this morning until 8 am.
 There was no point in walking before the sun came up, especially when I had no idea if any bars or cafes would even open for business today.

 Today was October 12th, the National Day of Spain.
-This national holiday commemorates Christopher Columbus’s arrival in the Americas on October 12, 1492 and vaulting Spain into position the the preeminent global power and Empire builder or the era.
+This national holiday commemorates Christopher Columbus’s arrival in the Americas on October 12, 1492, and vaulting Spain into the position of the preeminent global power and Empire builder of the era.

-But honestly, I had no idea how serious the Spanish took this holiday.
-We had the analogous Columbus Day in the U.S. (which many of us now celebrate as Indigenous People’s Day), but most Americans see it as a minor holiday with furniture stores and car dealerships using it as an excuse to hold a ‘Columbus Day’ sale to increase their fall revenue.
+But honestly, I had no idea how seriously the Spanish took this holiday.
+We had the analogous Columbus Day in the U.S. (which many of us now celebrate as Indigenous Peoples’ Day).
+However, most Americans see it as a minor holiday with furniture stores and car dealerships using it as an excuse to hold a ‘Columbus Day’ sale to increase their fall revenue.

-But the Spanish were on the flip side of the coin though.
+But the Spanish were on the flip side of the proverbial coin.
 Christopher Columbus *might* be a national hero to them.
-They were the colonizers, not the colonized in this equations.
-Did they celebrate this day with far more gusto that we did in North America??
+They were the colonizers, not the colonized, in this equation.
+Did they celebrate this day with far more gusto than we did in North America??

 Columbus Day – Spanish style